 In central bank jargon, forward guidance is a communication strategy that involves the central bank providing the public with specific information about the longer-term orientation of its monetary policy.
 The central bank uses forward guidance in an effort to reduce uncertainty about the future course of monetary policy and in doing so steer economic agents’ expectations.

-The ECB Governing Council moved to this targeted steering of expectations in July 2013 in response to a prolonged period of excessively low inflation.
-Prior to that point, the Governing Council had typically avoided making statements about the longer-term orientation of its monetary policy.
 However, forward guidance should not be seen as an unconditional promise with regard to future monetary policy measures either.
-Instead, the Governing Council reserves the right to change its intended monetary policy at short notice in the event of unexpected developments, should this be necessary in order to maintain price stability.
+In fact, when applying forward guidance, the Governing Council reserves the right to change its envisaged monetary policy in the event of unexpected developments, should this be necessary in order to maintain price stability.

 The Eurosystem’s express primary objective is to safeguard price stability.
 But monetary policy operates in an environment in which the decisions of other economic participants – such as governments, trade unions and enterprises – also influence prices.
 For instance, a government’s fiscal and economic policy affects economic developments and consequently price movements.
 Wage policy likewise has an impact.